 High Option Benefits You pay Page

 Medical services provided by physicians:

-Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$30 specialist 18
+Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$30 specialist 26

 Services provided by a hospital:

-Inpatient \$100 per day copay up to \$500 per admission 36
+• Inpatient \$100 per day copay up to \$500 per admission 44

-Outpatient \$50 per visit 37
+• Outpatient \$50 per visit 45

-Outpatient Hospital Services Nothing 37
+Outpatient Hospital Services Nothing 45

 Emergency benefits:

-In-area or out-of-area \$100 per visit, waive if admitted 40
+In-area or out-of-area \$100 per visit, waive if admitted 47

-Mental health and substance abuse treatment: Regular cost-sharing 45
+Iental health and substance abuse treatment: Regular cost-sharing 48

-Prescription drugs 30 day supply:
+Prescription drugs 30 day supply: 50

-Generic drugs • \$15 copay 42
+Generic drugs • \$15 copay 53

 Formulary brand name drugs • \$30 copay

 Non-formulary brand name drugs • \$50 copay

 Note: If there is no generic equivalent available, you will still have to pay the brand name copay

-Dental care: No benefit 48
+Dental care: No benefit 59

-Vision care: Eye exams for children through age 17 Nothing 23
+Vision care: Eye exams for children through age 17 Nothing 31

 Special features: Flexible benefits option, 24 hour nurse line, Services for deaf and hearing impaired, Services for visually impaired, Interpreter services, Pregnancy programs, and Centers of Excellence.
-Nothing 49
+Nothing 56

 Point of Service benefits: Yes Generally 40% of the allowed benefit after paying the deductible and any charges greater than the allowed benefit.
-50
+60

 Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$4,000 Self Only or \$4,000 Family enrollment per year.
 Any costs above reasonable and customary charges do not count towards this protection.
-13

-Summary of benefits for the Standard Option of Sanford Health Plan - 2011
+Summary of benefits for the Standard Option of Sanford Health Plan - 2014

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk () means the item is subject to the \$500/Self Only and \$1,000/Family calendar year deductible.
+On this page we summarize specific expenses we cover; for more detail, look inside - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk () means the item is subject to the \$500/Self Only and \$1,000/Family calendar year deductible.

-Standard Option Benefits You Pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office Office visit copay: \$25 primary care; \$25 specialist 18 Services provided by a hospital: • Inpatient \$100 copay per day up to \$500 per admission 36 Outpatient 20% coinsurance 37 Outpatient Hospital Services 20% coinsurance 37 Emergency benefits: In-area and out-of-area \$100 per visit, waive if admitted 40 Mental health and substance abuse treatment: Regular cost-sharing 45 Prescription drugs 30 day supply: Generic drugs • \$15 copay 42 Formulary brand name drugs • \$30 copay Non-formulary brand name drugs • \$50 copay Note: If there is no generic equivalent available, you will still have to pay the brand name copay.
-Dental care: No benefit 48 Vision care: Eye exams for children through age 17 Nothing (No deductible) 23 Special features: Flexible benefits option, 24 hour nurse line, Services for the deaf and hearing impaired, Services for the visually impaired, Interpreter services, Healthy Pregnancy program, Centers of Excellence Nothing 49 Point of Service benefits: Yes Generally 40% of the allowed benefit after paying the deductible and any charges greater than the allowed benefit 51 Protection against catastrophic costs (out-of-pocket maximum): 13
+Standard Option Benefits You Pay Page

+Medical services provided by physicians:

+Diagnostic and treatment services provided in the office Office visit copay: \$25 primary care; \$25 specialist 26

+Services provided by a hospital:

+• Inpatient \$100 copay per day up to \$500 per admission 44

+Outpatient 20% coinsurance

+Outpatient Hospital Services 20% coinsurance

+Emergency benefits:

+In-area and out-of-area \$100 per visit, waive if admitted 47

+Mental health and substance abuse treatment: ce abuse treatment: Regular cost-sharing

+Prescription drugs 30 day supply:

+Generic drugs • \$15 copay 53

+Formulary brand name drugs • \$30 copay

+Non-formulary brand name drugs • \$50 copay

+Note: If there is no generic equivalent available, you will still have to pay the brand name copay.

+Dental care: No benefit 59

+Vision care: Eye exams for children through age 17 Nothing (No deductible)

+Special features: Flexible benefits option, 24 hour nurse line, Services for the deaf and hearing impaired, Services for the visually impaired, Interpreter services, Healthy Pregnancy program, Centers of Excellence

+Point of Service benefits: Yes Generally 40% of the allowed benefit after paying the deductible and any charges greater than the allowed benefit

+Protection against catastrophic costs (out-of-pocket maximum): Nothing after \$3,000 Self Only or \$4,000 Family enrollment per year.
+Any costs above reasonable and customary charges do not count towards this protection.